-- 6.4.7 Signs of birds having nested during the breeding season (March-September) were not observed.
-However, the hedgerow and trees surrounding the site hold potential for common bird species to be present at any time during the nesting season. - 6.4.8 The site is not considered suitable for ground nesting bird species with its short exposed habit.
+- 6.4.7 Signs of birds nesting and having nested during the breeding season (March-September) were not observed.
+However, the hedgerow and trees surrounding the site hold potential for common bird species to be present at any time during the nesting season. - 6.4.8 Once the grazing regime is reintroduced, the shortly cropped sward will become less suitable for ground nesting birds.